Skylor-Tang/zshrc-sync/README.md

 - Automatically detects changes to the `.zshrc` file and syncs it to the GitHub repository.
 - Automatically syncs the `.zshrc` file when zsh exits.
 - Backs up the current `.zshrc` file to `$HOME/.zshrc-bak`.
+- Uses a symbolic link to link the `.zshrc` file to the copy in the GitHub repository.

 ## Installation